 Importantly, Say also factors customer loyalty into its pricing scheme to further help customers save on their rates.

 While some drivers may benefit from Say Insurance's rate schema and transparency regarding insurance scores, there are several limitations to consider:

 - The company currently only covers basic coverage options.
 Drivers seeking specialty coverage such as umbrella or gap insurance may need to look elsewhere.

 - Founded in 2016, Say Insurance is still a young company, limiting accurate assessments of customer satisfaction and the ability to successfully pay out insurance claims.

-- Say's policies are currently only available in five states, including Colorado, Illinois, Kansas, Missouri and Tennessee.
+- Say's policies are currently only available in six states: Colorado, Illinois, Indiana, Kansas, Missouri and Tennessee.

 Say car insurance coverage and discounts

 Say Insurance offers all the standard car insurance protections but doesn't offer many optional coverages.
 Some drivers may need additional protection covered by special coverages, such as gap insurance, which are not offered by Say.

 Additionally, Say does not offer a variety of policy types, so customers would be unable to bundle their auto policy with, for instance, a home policy.
 Say also does not offer umbrella insurance policies, which provide coverage beyond the liability limits of traditional auto insurance policies and may be beneficial to high net worth individuals.